doh43/Campus-Navigation/README.md

 When the 'Delete' button is pressed, the POI is removed from the map permanently.
 To protect against accidental deletion, you will be asked to confirm after choosing this option.
 ### Account Guide / Edit Mode
 To make a regular user account, simply input your chosen username and password (not hardcoded) and click the register button on the login page.
+Alternatively, you can use the default user account john_doe with the password: password123 that has predefined favourites and user-created POIs.
 Then click on the login button.

 Regular users can create, edit, or remove custom points of interest and can also favourite built-in or custom points of interest to create a favourites list.
 Be aware that built-in POIs cannot be made, edited, or removed by regular users but can be manipulated by admin users (developers).
 To access developer mode, use one of the